geofflangenderfer/gigMax/README.md

 - Uber Driver web app contains incomplete data.
 For example, if I completed 20 trips in a week, the app would give details for only 10 of them.
 My first thought was to scrap the project because this would further reduce the trip data sample size.
 I quickly reconsidered and decided to add a manual entry feature, where gigMax told you a week's data was incomplete then allowed you to upload the missing trips.
 Despite being cumbersome, I thought it would still be worth it for drivers when they compared it to their potential increased earnings of ~$1,500/month.

 ## What mistakes did you make?
 Would you do anything different?
+- didn't fully explore the website manually: I ran into a dead-end with one approach to get all the trip data and got discouraged.
+I thought about scrapping the project.
+Then, I manually browsed the website again and found the current approach to grabbing relevant data.
+If I had given up early, I would have missed the current approach.

 ## What technical decisions did you make?
 Why?
 - React frontend: fast prototyping, familiarity allowed me to focus on business logic